vitalek84/meeting-agent/README.md

 # Meeting Agent
 ![Logo](./frontend/public/the-developer-logo-2-small.png)

+Google Meet live AI-Agent.
 This is an Live AI-Agent that is able to connect or create google meet calls, manage them and play different roles in a call.

 # Demo
 watch with sound